manu29585/ArchitectureKata/TestStrategy.md

 * Security Testing: Identify and address security vulnerabilities and encryption of sensitive data.
 * Compatibility Testing: Verify compatibility across popular web browsers, mobile devices, and operating systems.
 * Regression Testing: Ensure new changes do not negatively impact existing functionality.
+* Load Testing: To ensure that the system is validated to handle peak loads
+* Stability testing: Run long running tests and assess that the system is optimally performing after weeks of usage

 ## Test Approach

 The testing approach will be as follows:

-* Manual Testing: For functional, usability, and exploratory testing.
+* Manual Testing: For usability, and exploratory testing
-* Automation Testing: For regression, performance, and repetitive tasks.
-* Continuous Testing: Integrate testing into the CI/CD pipeline for automated testing.
+* Automation Testing: For functional, regression, performance, and repetitive tasks and Integrate testing into the CI/CD pipeline for automated testing
 * Risk-Based Testing: Prioritize testing based on a risk assessment, focusing on critical areas.
 * Test Data Management: Ensure the availability of relevant test data representing different user scenarios.